Neritimorpha

-Neritimorpha is a taxonomic grouping, an unranked major clade of snails, gastropod mollusks.
-This grouping includes land snails, sea snails, slugs, some deepwater limpets, and also freshwater snails.
-Neritimorpha contains around 2,000 extant species.
-Some Neritimorphs are commonly kept as pets.
+Neritimorpha is a clade of gastropod molluscs that contains around 2,000 extant species of sea snails, limpets, freshwater snails, land snails and slugs.
 This clade used to be known as the superorder Neritopsina.

-The clade Neritimorpha is, based on optimal phylogenetic analysis, deemed monophyletic.

 Etymology

-The clade’s name, Neritimorpha, is from the Ancient Greek νηρίτης (nērī́tēs 'Nerite') and μορφή (morphḗ 'form').
+The clade's name, Neritimorpha, is from the Ancient Greek νηρίτης (nērī́tēs 'Nerite') and μορφή (morphḗ 'form').

-Geologic History and Evolution
+Description

+Despite their relatively low diversity, with only around 2,000 species, neritomorphs have achieved a remarkable diversity of forms, resembling a smaller-scale version of the diversity achieved by Gastropoda as a whole.
+Terrestrial lifestyles have evolved at least three separate occasions in neritimorphs: the extinct Dawsonellidae and the extant Helicinidae and Hydrocenidae.
+Neritimorphs also include the shellless, slug-like Titiscania.

+In all modern neritomorphs except neritopsids, the inner walls of the protoconch are resorbed.

+Unlike most other gastropods, neritomorphs typically have calcified opercula.
+There is no operculum in the shellless Titiscania, and the Phenacolepadidae have a vestigial, non-calcified operculum that shows no postlarval growth.

+Evolutionary history

 Neritimorpha has an extremely rich geologic history, going back to early Ordovician.
 This clade has been considered to be a leftover of early gastropod diversification.

+Neritimorpha is the sister taxon of the Apogastropoda.
+The clade uniting neritimorphs and apogastropods has been called either Adenogonogastropoda or Angiogastropoda.

+All modern members of Neritimorpha are classified in the order Cycloneritimorpha.
+Neritopsoidea was the first of the four modern neritomorph superfamilies to diverge from the others.

 1997 taxonomy

 According to the taxonomy of the Gastropoda (Ponder & Lindberg, 1997) Neritopsina is a gastropod superorder in the subclass Orthogastropoda.
 The superfamily Palaeotrochoidea is contained within Neritopsina but its order placement is undetermined.

 2005 taxonomy

 The taxonomy of the Gastropoda by Bouchet & Rocroi, 2005 categorizes Neritimorpha as a gastropod mollusk clade.
 It is one of the 6 highest clades in Gastropoda.
 It contains the clades Cyrtoneritimorpha, Cycloneritimorpha, as well as Paleozoic Neritimorpha of uncertain position.

 Clades (and uncertain position taxa) in Neritimorpha include: